NikeSpengler/kyh-exam-rncg/README.md

 # Examwork for KYH Professional School

-Examwork for KYH Professional School, created with: React, Next.js, Tailwind, Contentful and GraphQL.
+Examwork for KYH Professional School, created with: React, Next.js, Tailwind, Contentful and GraphQL

 ## Demo